-It’s that time of the year when the leaves start to fall, the air becomes dry and chilly – and come October 31st, the dead remnants of ancient legends and myths come alive.
-If you have decided to visit London this Halloween, then be sure to explore the city’s macabre past by enjoying a range of spooky activities!
+It’s that time of the year when the leaves start to fall, the air becomes dry and chilly – and come 31 October, the dead remnants of ancient legends and myths come alive.
+So, if you have decided to visit London this Halloween, then be sure to explore the city’s macabre past by enjoying a range of spooky activities!

 London has survived plagues, mad and power-hungry monarchs, and the Great Fire of London itself.
 It has also survived one of the most notorious serial killers the world has ever seen – Jack the Ripper!

-Our Ripper tour this Halloween looks set to be one of the best yet, featuring our ever-popular RipperVision technology transporting our guests back to the hallowed cobbled streets of Whitechapel back in 1888…
+Our Ripper tour this Halloween looks as though it’s set to be one of the best yet, featuring our ever-popular RipperVision technology transporting our guests back to the hallowed cobbled streets of Whitechapel back in 1888.

-If that wasn’t enough, there’s plenty other frightful events going on, you could make a weekend of it.
+If that wasn’t enough, there are plenty of other frightful events going on, and you could make a weekend of it.

-Everyone has heard of the famed Tower of London; it was once a palace, but later became an infamous destination for carrying out executions.
+Everyone has heard of the famed Tower of London; it was once a palace but later became an infamous destination for carrying out executions.
 The tower also served as a prison in the past for some of the most notorious characters – would Jack the Ripper have been held here had he been caught?
 Make your own mind up and visit this Halloween.
-It is a sure fire way to satiate your cravings for the dark and eerie things!
+It is a sure-fire way to satiate your cravings for dark and eerie things!

-If you are fond of hunting paranormal phenomena, then one of the best Halloween ideas for you this year is to visit Hampton Court Palace.
-A picturesque residence no doubt, but it has a savage history.
-Catherine Howard, Henry VIII’s 4th wife was dragged to the Tower of London from the residence’s gallery to be executed; it is said her screams are still heard at night!
+If you are fond of hunting paranormal phenomena, one of the best Halloween walking tours in London for you this year is visiting Hampton Court Palace.
+A picturesque residence, no doubt, but it has a savage history.
+Catherine Howard, Henry VIII’s fourth wife, was dragged to the Tower of London from the residence’s gallery to be executed; it is said her screams are still heard at night!

 London has many underground abandoned tube stations that are both mysterious and creepy.
-Aldwych station, which has long been abandoned since 1994, offers a strange, eerie atmosphere for guests.
-There are tours taking place here, have you got what it takes?
+For example, Aldwych station, which has long been abandoned since 1994, offers a strange, eerie atmosphere for guests.
+There are tours taking place here.
+Have you got what it takes?

 One of the biggest killers in the world got away with multiple murders right here in the heart of the East End of London.
-Visit the murder sites and prominent places in this true story on our thrilling Jack the Ripper Halloween tour!
+Visit the murder sites and prominent places in this true story on our thrilling Jack the Ripper ghost walk this Halloween!